 Can't read Russian to save my life, but I learned quickly to recognize this particular sign.
 Toilet.

-actually gain their respect for this.
+‘neyt’ at any of your requests or enquiries.
+The trick is to stand your ground and not leave.
+After a few minutes of absolute uncomfortable glaring silence they will finally give in just to get rid of you.
+Bonus points, you will actually gain their respect for this.
 You may even get a smile or amused chuckle from them next go round.
 And yes, even I am willing to look like a snivelling moron in order to get what I need...I threw dignity aside long ago.

 So far, Russians I've met along the way come across outwardly difficult and complex....but as soon as the stranger veil is lifted...extremely hospitable and kind.
 Kinda like that miserable old Auntie that will buy your underage ass a fifth from the liquor store.
 The Australians and I make friends with all our carriage dwellers and Provodnitsas to the point of getting hugs and cheek kisses as we depart.
 But I still can’t get them to smile for a photo though.

 Finally, we arrive in Moscow....and it is officially the right time for once!
 No more plus or minus - we are actually on Moscow time.
-After dragging all our shit through an insane rushhour in the subway system buried deep under the city, we surface at Arbat street, our hotel conveniently located just a few blocks up.
+After dragging all our shit through an

 Old Meets New